wp-cli/config-command/README.md

 		Name for the wp-config.php constant or variable.

 	[--type=<type>]
-		Type of the config value to set.
+		Type of the config value to delete.
 Defaults to 'all'.
 		---
 		default: all
 		options: